 Onfido was founded in 2012.
-It has offices in London, San Francisco, New York, Lisbon, Paris, Amsterdam, New Delhi and Singapore and helps over 800 companies, including industry leaders such as Revolut, bung and Bitstamp.
+It has offices in London, San Francisco, New York, Lisbon, Paris, Amsterdam, New Delhi and Singapore and helps over 900 companies, including industry leaders such as Revolut, bung and Bitstamp.
 These customers are choosing Onfido over others because of its ability to scale, speed in on-boarding new customers (15 seconds for flash verification), preventing fraud, and its advanced biometric technology.
-In October 2021 the company announced its acquisition of biometric innovator, EYN, and in November 2021 its partnership with Italian bank Banca Profilo via fintech partner Tinaba.